dfenerski/ui5-di/README.md

 Both points are (easily) managed through tools provided in this lib.
 While somewhat unique, this plays nice with the lazy evaluation of imports in the web environment & saves effort of implementing more complex tree-like scope management solution like in the mentioned frameworks.
 Additionally, due to the "2 phase" concept, you don't have to explicitly manage dependencies, like in popular libraries such as InversifyJS or similar.
 There, you'd have to explicitly call `.register` or similar method to define registration order & dependency pool.
 Here the exploratory phase of the system populates the virtual graph for you, dynamically resolving the hierarchy through the decorators.

+# Notes

+### Contributions

+PRs/Issues/Discussions welcome!
+You can also always reach me on twitter or linkedin.

+### License

+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.